PaddlePaddle/book/06.label_semantic_roles/README.en.md

 ### Bidirectional Recurrent Neural Network

-LSTMs can summarize the history of previous inputs seen up to now, but can not see the future.
-In most of NLP (natural language processing) tasks, the entire sentences are ready to use.
-Therefore, sequential learning might be much efficient if the future can be encoded as well like histories.
+While LSTMs can summarize the history -- all the previous input seen up until now -- they can not see the future.
+Because most NLP (natural language processing) tasks provide the entirety of sentences, sequential learning can benefit from having the future encoded as well as the history.

-To address the above drawbacks, we can design bidirectional recurrent neural networks by making a minor modification.
-Higher LSTM layers process the sequence in reversed direction with previous lower LSTM layers, i.e., Deep LSTMs operate from left-to-right, right-to-left, left-to-right,..., in depth.
-Therefore, LSTM layers at time-step $t$ can see both histories and the future since the second layer.
+To address, we can design a bidirectional recurrent neural network by making a minor modification.
+A higher LSTM layer can process the sequence in reversed direction with regards to its immediate lower LSTM layer, i.e., deep LSTM layers take turns to train on input sequences from left-to-right and right-to-left.
+Therefore, LSTM layers at time-step $t$ can see both histories and the future, starting from the second layer.
 Fig. 4 illustrates the bidirectional recurrent neural networks.

 <p align="center">